 This motherboard supports Intel® LGA775 processors with the Intel® Enhanced Intel SpeedStep® Technology (EIST) and Hyper-Threading Technology.
-Refer to the Appendix for more information on these CPU features.

-2.3.2 Installing the CPU heatsink and fan
+1.6.2 Installing the CPU heatsink and fan

 The Intel® LGA775 processors require a specially designed heatsink and fan assembly to ensure optimum thermal condition and performance.